-Since dark kitchens are typically unbranded, you can operate multiple concepts out of the same kitchen increasing your overall revenue opportunities.
-You can easily create a new concept based on what’s trending, like hot-fried chicken.
-Without typical investment costs since you can share the same ingredients and equipment from your other brands.
+Since dark kitchens are typically unbranded, you can operate multiple concepts out of the same space.
+This spatial economy increases your revenue opportunities.
+You can easily create a new concept based on what’s trending, like hot-fried chicken, without typical investment costs since you can share the same ingredients and equipment from your other brands.
 A few years ago, Green Summit Group, a New York startup, launched nine virtual restaurants operating out of one kitchen and fulfilling orders through GrubHub.
 The goal is to be able to grow virtual brands into meaningful experiences for diners.

 Attract New Customers

 Dark kitchens can help you attract a different type of diner than what a traditional restaurant would bring in.
 Fueled by convenience, these guests are focused on food quality and how quickly it can get to their front door.
-This allows operators to zero in on things like ingredients, food preparation and cook times, packaging, and delivery logistics rather than focusing on whether or not your bathrooms are clean.
-Virtual restaurants cater to a wider audience with a strong online presence and the instant gratification of ordering their lunch with the touch of a button.
+The dark kitchen setup allows operators to zero in on things like ingredients, food preparation and cook times, packaging, and delivery logistics rather than focusing on whether or not your bathrooms are clean.
+Virtual restaurants cater to a broader audience with a robust online presence.
+These concepts also supply guests the instant gratification of ordering lunch at the touch of a button.

 The business model for dark kitchens can look different from one another.
-There are many variations between who is running the kitchen, where to fulfill orders, where customers connect and who has control of the orders.
+There are many variations between who runs the kitchen, where to fulfill orders, where customers connect, and who controls the orders.
 Here are a few examples:

 - DoorDash launched commissary kitchens for traditional restaurateurs to experiment with new concepts without the risks of a storefront.
 These concepts are exclusive to DoorDash, who will deliver the food from the commissary kitchen, and base rent on a percentage of gross sales.

 - UberEats has more than 1,600 virtual restaurants in the world, according to Eater.
 They focus on using kitchens from restaurants that have existing storefronts and create a delivery-only concept only in UberEats.
-For example, in Dallas, a small sushi chain called SushiYaa operates five brick-and-mortar restaurants — but those restaurants house around two dozen virtual restaurants with names like Bento Box, Poke Station, and Mandu Dumpling House, serving entirely separate menus and dishes that are only available for delivery through Uber Eats.
+For example, in Dallas, a small sushi chain called SushiYaa operates five brick-and-mortar restaurants.
+Those restaurants house around two dozen virtual restaurants like Bento Box, Poke Station, and Mandu Dumpling House, serving entirely separate menus and dishes that are only available for delivery through Uber Eats.

-- Brands like Chick-fil-A are testing delivery-only concepts where the storefront will have no drive-thru, no dining room and will not accept cash.
-Chick-fil-A’s dark kitchen is designed to be a hub for catering and delivery orders which come from the web.
+- Brands like Chick-fil-A are testing delivery-only concepts where the storefront will have no drive-thru, no dining room, and will not accept cash.
+Chick-fil-A designed their dark kitchen to be a hub for catering and delivery orders which come from the web.
 Unlike the other examples, consumers can order delivery through Chick-fil-A’s branded app and their delivery partner DoorDash, allowing the brand more control.
 By removing delivery and catering orders out of dine-in locations, Chick-fil-A can focus on providing convivence and quality to diners who want the option for both.

 What’s Next for Dark Kitchens?

-Delivery and dark kitchens will continue to surge over the next few years.
-Not only will more independent restaurants create a dark kitchen, but we also think larger brands will invest into their variation of a virtual kitchen, as a way to out-source delivery orders and focus on the dine-in customers.
+Delivery and dark kitchens will continue to surge over the next few years — and not just for independent restaurants!
+We also think larger brands will invest in their variation of a dark kitchen to outsource delivery orders and focus on dine-in customers.

 Dark kitchens, ghost kitchens, virtual restaurants – whatever you want to call them – allow restaurants to operate without any high overhead, adapt to trends, and meet customer’s demands, right where they are.